bspeice/speice.io/_posts/2019-09-01-binary-format-shootout.md

 # Part 2: Flatbuffers

 This is the new kid on the block.
-After a [first attempt](https://github.com/google/flatbuffers/pull/3894) didn't pan out, official support was [recently added](https://github.com/google/flatbuffers/pull/4898).
+After a [first attempt](https://github.com/google/flatbuffers/pull/3894) didn't pan out, official support was [recently launched](https://github.com/google/flatbuffers/pull/4898).
 Flatbuffers intends to address the same problems as Cap'n Proto: high-performance, polyglot, binary messaging.
 The difference is that Flatbuffers claims to have a simpler wire format and [more flexibility](https://google.github.io/flatbuffers/flatbuffers_benchmarks.html).

-On the whole, I enjoyed using Flatbuffers; the [tooling](https://crates.io/crates/flatc-rust) is nice enough, and unlike Cap'n Proto, parsing messages was actually zero-copy and zero-allocation.
-There were some issues though.
+On the whole, I enjoyed using Flatbuffers; the [tooling](https://crates.io/crates/flatc-rust) is nice, and unlike Cap'n Proto, parsing messages was actually zero-copy and zero-allocation.
+However, there were still some issues.

 First, Flatbuffers (at least in Rust) can't handle nested vectors.
 This is a problem for formats like the following: